terencechain/consensus-specs/specs/_features/ePBS/validator.md

 * Listen to the `execution_payload_header` gossip subnet
 * Filter out the bids where `signed_execution_payload_header_envelope.message.header.parent_hash` matches `state.latest_execution_payload_header.block_hash`
 * The `signed_execution_payload_header_envelope` must satisfy the verification conditions found in `process_execution_payload_header`.
-* Select the best bid and set `body.signed_execution_payload_header_envelope = signed_execution_payload_header_envelope`
+* Select the one bid and set `body.signed_execution_payload_header_envelope = signed_execution_payload_header_envelope`

 #### Constructing the new `payload_attestations` field in  `BeaconBlockBody`

 Up to `MAX_PAYLOAD_ATTESTATIONS`, aggregate payload attestations can be included in the block.
 The payload attestations added must satisfy the verification conditions found in payload attestation processing.
-To maximize profit, the validator should attempt to gather aggregate payload attestations that include singular attestations from the largest number of validators whose signatures from the same epoch have not previously been added on chain.
+`payload_attestations` can only be included in the next slot, so there's only a maximum of two possible aggregates that are valid.

 ### Attesting remains unchanged